Juniper/healthbot-rules/juniper_official/Chassis/README.md

-# Chassis Management Healthbot Key Performance Indicators (KPIs)
+# Chassis Management Healthbot KPIs
 #

-Contains readly consumable healthbot playbooks and rules specific to chassis management.
-These rules monitor the temperature of the Chassis, Chassis CPU, FPC and power utilization of the chassis.
-These rules notifies when anomalies are found in any of the specified chassis management functionalities.
-Based on the rule, need to provide inputs to find the anomalies.
-If input parameters are not provided, it takes the default parameters to calculate the anomalies.
+Contains readly consumable healthbot playbooks and rules which are specific to chassis key performance indicators(KPIs).
+Chassis kpi rule collects the statistics from network devices then analyzes the data and act.
+Chassis KPI playbook is set of rules, each rule is defined with set of KPIs.
+Playbook contains chassis temperature, routing engine(RE) temperature, RE CPU temperature, FPC temperature, FAN health, PEM power usage, Zone power usage and overall system power usage rules.